-Given NREL's location in the arid southwest, the efficient use of water is essential.
+To remain resilient in the arid climate of the southwest, NREL is committed to the efficient use of water throughout the laboratory.

 All new buildings on NREL's campus conserve water indoors and outdoors, incorporating federal water efficiency best practices like: